Christian Cage: New Japan Pro-Wrestling (2008)

-Return to WWE (2009-2021)
+Return to WWE (2009–2021)

 ECW Champion (2009–2010)

-Reso did not appear for the promotion until the February 10 episode of ECW under his old ring name Christian as a face, confronting then ECW Champion Jack Swagger.
+Reso returned to WWE on the February 10 episode of ECW under his old ring name Christian as a face, confronting then ECW Champion Jack Swagger.
 Later that night, Christian defeated Swagger in his first match back.
 On the February 24 episode of ECW, Christian faced Swagger again for the ECW Championship in a losing effort.
 Christian won a tri-branded 15-man battle royal on the March 10 episode of ECW, gaining entry into the Money in the Bank ladder match at WrestleMania 25 on April 5, which he failed to win.

 Christian won an elimination chase tournament to become the number one contender to the ECW Championship, gaining a title match at Backlash.
 At Backlash on April 26, Christian defeated Swagger to win the ECW Championship.
 At Judgment Day on May 17, Christian defeated Swagger in a rematch to retain the title.
 At Extreme Rules on June 7, Christian lost the ECW Championship to Tommy Dreamer in a triple threat hardcore match also involving Swagger.

 On the June 15 episode of Raw, Christian faced Dreamer for the ECW Championship in a losing effort.
 After unsuccessfully challenging for the ECW Championship in a Championship Scramble match that also included Swagger, Finlay and Mark Henry at The Bash on June 28, Christian regained the ECW Championship from Dreamer at Night of Champions on July 26.

 On the August 4 episode of ECW, Christian retained the ECW Championship in an Extreme Rules match against Dreamer.
 Christian then began a rivalry with William Regal over the ECW Championship, retaining the title against him at SummerSlam in eight seconds on August 23, and at Breaking Point on September 13.
 After a few months of defending the ECW Championship on ECW only, retaining the title against the likes of Zack Ryder and Yoshi Tatsu, Christian was part of Team Kingston in a Survivor Series elimination match at Survivor Series on November 22, where he eliminated both Ted DiBiase and Cody Rhodes before being eliminated by Randy Orton.
 Team Kingston went on to win.
 At TLC: Tables, Ladders & Chairs on December 13, Christian successfully defended the ECW Championship against Shelton Benjamin in a ladder match.
 In late December 2009, Christian became the longest reigning WWE-era ECW Champion.
 At the Royal Rumble on January 31, 2010, Christian successfully defended the ECW Championship against Ezekiel Jackson.
 On the February 16 episode of ECW, Christian lost the ECW Championship in an Extreme Rules match to Jackson on the show's final episode.
 The ECW brand was deactivated shortly after.